Made with a creamy, thick, ranch spread, fresh crisp vegetables, and shredded cheese, this Vegetarian Wrap makes a simple, delicious lunch.

 Made with a creamy, thick ranch spread, crisp fresh vegetables, and shredded cheddar cheese, these easy Veggie wraps taste just like the flavors in a Crescent Roll Cold Vegetable Pizza--but it is MUCH easier to pack for lunches and/or eat on the go.

 - Wraps: Use your favorite wrap or tortilla.
-I personally love a thicker wrap like a Naan wrap, Lavash bread, or Flatout Wrap, as the softness of the wrap reminds me of the base of a vegetable pizza.
+I personally love a thicker wrap like a naan wrap or lavash bread, as the softness of the wrap reminds me of the base of a vegetable pizza.

-- Ranch Spread: Made with plain Greek yogurt, cream cheese, and homemade ranch seasoning, this spread is thick, creamy--yet lower in sodium and fat than the traditional recipe featured in vegetable pizzas.
-If you are Vegan or Dairy-Free, use mashed avocado in place of the cream cheese and yogurt.
+- Ranch Spread: Made with plain Greek yogurt, cream cheese, and homemade ranch seasoning, this spread is thick, creamy, the perfect base for these vegetarian wraps.

-- Cheese: Adding sharp shredded cheddar cheese to these wraps is optional, but it does help to mimic the flavors in vegetable pizza.
+- Cheese: Adding sliced or shredded cheddar or provolone cheese to these wraps is optional, but it does help to mimic the flavors in vegetable pizza and flavor.